 make me dwell in safety.”

 This is fascinating.
-People around David are asking, ‘who can show us any good?’ because their eyes were on the events in the world around them and all they perceived was an echo chamber of bad news.
-They lived in discouragement with a negative attitude and an anxious and worried heart.
+People around David ask, ‘who can show us any good?’ because their eyes are on the events in the world around them, and all they perceived was an echo chamber of bad news.
+So they lived in discouragement with a negative attitude and an anxious and worried heart.
 But not David.

 This joy leads to peace.
 “I will lie down and sleep in peace, for you alone, O Lord, make me dwell in safety.”
 Would you like to lie down and sleep in peace?
 Those around David are asking, who can show us any good?
-And David sleeps in peace because he knows it is the Lord who makes him dwell in safety.
-The world around us may not feel safe, but God is always safe.
-And He can bring us joy and peace if we will focus on Him.
+And David rests in peace because he knows the Lord makes him dwell in safety.
+The world may not feel safe, but God is always safe.
+And He can bring us joy and peace if we focus on Him.

 As our election season unfolds, don’t listen to the echo chamber of bad news.
-Rather, allow God’s face to shine on you, bring you true joy and allow His peace to quiet your heart.
+Instead, allow God’s face to shine on you, bring you true joy, and let His peace quiet your heart.